-Updated 4/24/2020.
+As of 4/29/2020.
 Source: CDPH

-Racial disparities in California:
+Racial disparities:

-- For all adults ages 18+, Latinos, African Americans, and Native Hawaiians and Pacific Islanders are dying at disproportionately high rates compared with their population representation in California. - African Americans are experiencing the highest death rate, about double their population representation across all adult age categories.
+- For all adults ages 18+, Latinos, African Americans, and Native Hawaiians and Pacific Islanders are dying at disproportionately high rates. - African Americans are experiencing deaths at about double their population representation across all adult age categories. - For Native Hawaiians and Pacific Islanders, overall numbers are low, but the proportion of COVID-19 deaths is roughly 4 times their population representation.